Enrico Berlinguer: Politics

 Berlinguer's search for a new socialism was to find a solution to the bipolar international blocs, and his name is thus associated to that of Willy Brandt and Olof Palme.
 In October 2012, Nichi Vendola said of his alternative Europeanism that "the one that we continue to dream is not the unbalanced power that rules today, with an unknown identity.
 No: it is the Europe of Willy Brandt, of Olof Palme, of Enrico Berlinguer."
 Within the broad international Communist movement, Berlinguer had many opponents.
-The more orthodox Marxist–Leninist opposition argued that he had turned a workers' party into a bourgeois, revisionist one.
+The more orthodox Marxist–Leninist opposition argued that he had turned a workers' party into a bourgeois and revisionist one.
 External opponents said that the strappo, the break with the CPSU, took several years to be completed; this was seen as evidence that there had been no definitive decision on the point.
 The acceptance of NATO is generally seen as evidence of the genuine autonomy of the PCI's position, and Berlinguer was seen in declassified CIA documents as the strongest critic of Soviet actions, such as their role in suppressing the Prague Spring of 1968, which was a turning point.
 Despite notably successful Communist local governments, Berlinguer's efforts failed to bring the PCI into government.
 His final platform, "The Democratic Alternative", was never realised.
 Within a decade of his death, the Soviet Union and the DC and PCI parties all disappeared, leading to the Second Italian Republic and transforming Italian politics beyond recognition.
 For some, for the vast population on the political left, which felt dispersed, his death marked the end of the PCI.
 On his death, not only the head of the largest Communist party in the West died but also an idea to which millions of Italians had dedicated a good part of their existence during the 20th century, what Francesco Guccini called "the timeless dreams".